lincc-frameworks/RCW_Hackathon_2025_LSDB/README.md

 lsdb.open_catalog('/rubin/lsdb_data/object_photoz')
 ```

-If you want to keep your enviroment clean, at the end of the workshop, uninstall `LSDB` and any other packages you may have installed with appropriate commands like
+If you want to keep your environment clean, at the end of the workshop, uninstall `LSDB` and any other packages you may have installed with appropriate commands like
 ```
 %pip uninstall lsdb
 ```

 ### Local installation
 You can follow along with this demo by creating your own local environment.
-If installing in your own hardware, create a virtual environment and install the relevant packages:
+If installing on your own hardware, create a virtual environment and install the relevant packages:

 ```
 conda create --name lsdb_env python=3.12